 Regarding cross-sales, when an investment service is offered together with another service /product as part of a package or as a condition for the same agreement or package, the firm shall inform the client whether it is possible to buy the different components separately and shall provide for a separate evidence of the costs and charges of each component.
 The text requires that in case of cross-sales the overall package is suitable or appropriate (see below).
 The European Securities and Markets Authority (ESMA) developed Guidelines for the assessment and the supervision of cross-selling practices (see below).

 Member States may, in exceptional cases, impose additional requirements on investment firms in respect of the matters covered by Article 24.
-MiFID II foresees Delegated Acts to ensure that investment firms comply with the principles set out in Article 24 (see below).
+There are MiFID II Delegated Acts that further develop the requirement for investment firms to comply with the principles set out in Article 24 (see below).

 Knowledge and competence, suitability, appropriateness (Article 25)